Matthew Goode Will Return For The 'Downton Abbey' Movie, But Will Fans Be Happy?

 But Goode suggested that all might not be blissful in the Talbot marriage.

-“I’m just popping in at the end, which is a nice way to do it.”
+“I’m just popping in at the end, which is a nice way to do it,” he said.

 Fans of Lady Mary hoped that Mary and Henry would go on to have more children so that Master George wouldn’t be an only child, but if Goode is only doing a drive-by, that doesn’t sound likely.

-Town & Country says that with the exception of Lily James (who played Lady Rose) all of the stars of Downton Abbey will be returning for the full-length film.
+Town & Country says that with the exception of Lily James (who played Lady Rose), all of the stars of Downton Abbey will be returning for the full-length film.

 “Maggie Smith, Michelle Dockery, Laura Carmichael, Joanne Froggatt, Hugh Bonneville, and Elizabeth McGovern are all reprising their roles.”

-The long-awaited Downton Abbey movie by its creator Julian Fellowes has started filming around the United Kingdom, but details of the plotline are scarce.
+The long-awaited Downton Abbey movie is written by its creator, Julian Fellowes, and has started filming around the United Kingdom, but details of the plotline are scarce.

 But something we do know is that there will be several new characters introduced in the Downton movie, and they will be played by some familiar faces.